About Arash

 Education:

 Ph.D.
-Thesis @ Vrije Universiteit Brussel’s Brussels Photonics Team
+Thesis @ Vrije Universiteit Brussel’s B-PHOT (Brussels Photonics Team)

 Supervisors: Prof. Heidi Ottevaere, Prof. Wendy Meulebroeck, Dr. Qing Liu